 No development shall be allowed in wetlands unless it is a permitted use identified in Section 4.5.1 of the Malibu LIP.
-In other ESHA areas, the allowable development area (as defined in Chapter 2 of the Malibu LIP) on parcels where all feasible building sites are ESHA or ESHA buffer shall be 10,000 square feet or 25 percent of the parcel size, whichever is less.
+In other ESHA areas, the allowable development area (as defined in Chapter 2 of the Malibu LIP including the building pad and all graded slopes, if any, as well any permitted structures) on parcels where all feasible building sites are ESHA or ESHA buffer shall be 10,000 square feet or 25 percent of the parcel size, whichever is less.
 For parcels over 40 acres in size, the maximum development area may be increased by 500 sq. ft. for each additional acre over 40 acres in parcel size to a maximum of 43,560-sq. ft.
 (1-acre) in size.
 The development must be sited to avoid destruction of riparian habitat to the maximum extent feasible.
 The development area shall be reduced, or no development shall be allowed, if necessary to avoid a nuisance.